jjrox2167/devopsmadness/level-1-our-app/README.md

 - Build an MVP 'full-stack' app from scratch.

+- Deploy to infrastructure

+- Provide a clean base to mimic the need of for containerization & deployment.

 - Prepare a real-world scenario for the need of CI/CD through DevOps pipelines.

-- Provide a clean base to mimic the need of for containerization & deployment.

-- Deploy to infrastructure

-- Practice managing secrets/API Keys.

 - Monitoring and Observability when it comes to the application and system's performance.

-## 🧠 Next Steps (Future Levels)
+##  Next Steps (Levels 1,2,3,4,etc.)

 Dockerize the application for portfability, containerization, and deployment purposes.